 1. Premature Ventricular contractions: PVC

 1. Valvular Stenosis: HVD-STENOSIS

 2. Valvular Insufficiency/Regurgitation: HVD-INSUFF

 3. Bicuspid Aortic Valve Disease: HVD-AORTIC, and 4.
 Mitral Valve Prolapse: MVP

 90 million have heart disease.
 Less than half wear a lifesaving ID.

-To the rescue comes Medical ID Fashions with the world's largest selection of custom sized bracelets all made in the USA.
+To solve this problem Medical ID Fashions offers the world's largest selection of handmade, custom sized bracelets that are all made in the USA.